nextzen/nextzen.js/README.md

 Testing is set up with CircleCI and Browserstack, and tied together with Karma.
 The /test folder contains our tests, written in Mocha.
 To run the test suite, run
 `npm test`

+ Mind that you need to set BROWSERSTACK_USERNAME, BROWSERSTACK_KEY [in your node env](https://github.com/browserstack/karma-browserstack-example#browserstack-configuration) before your test.